 AMY GOODMAN: It’s great to have you with us, Grace.
 I watched you last night at an event where the readings of women around war took place.
 Women on War is the name of a new book that includes your writings.
 But I’d like to start off by you talking about your response to Laura Bush’s poetry symposium and then canceling it, and what happened with you and sister and fellow poets around the country.

 I just want to say one thing.
 It brought me back to olden times.
-You know, by that I mean like twenty or thirty years ago.
-For us to organize a thing like this, which we did do during the Vietnam War, something called "Angry Arts," which we worked at, took us months, took us really a long time.
-By the time we got the mail out and by the time we got all the volunteers to come in and lick the envelopes and by the time all that was done, it was a long — and this happened like that in three days.
+You know, by that I mean like 20 or 30 years ago.
+For us to organize a thing like this, which we did do during the Vietnam War, something called “Angry Arts,” which we worked at, took us months, took us really a long time.
+By the time we got the mail out and by the time we got all the volunteers to come in and lick the envelopes and by the time all that was done, it was a long—and this happened like that in three days.
 So it was quite extraordinary, you know?

 AMY GOODMAN: Well, you were recently named the poet laureate of Vermont.
 It’s very interesting.
 You’re named by the governor, who is a Republican governor.
 Can you talk about how you relate to him in your meeting with him?